Rank One Hilbert Geometries: Hilbert Geometries

+An irreducible non-strictly convex (divisible) example is $\Pos_d$ ($d \geq 3$), the set of positive-definite real symmetric $d \times d$ matrices of unit trace.
+It is a properly convex domain in $\Rb^{d(d+1)/2}$ and is a projective model for the symmetric space of $\SL_d(\Rb)$.
+The notion of symmetric domains generalize $\Pos_d$.
+A symmetric domain $\Om$ is a properly convex domain such that: for each $x \in \Om$, there exists an order two isometry $s_x \in \Aut(\Om)$ where $x$ is the unique fixed point of $s_x$ in $\Om$.
+Symmetric domains of real rank at least two are real projective analogues of higher rank Riemannian symmetric spaces of non-positive curvature, see \cite{benoist_cd_survey, Z2019} for details.
+As one might expect, symmetric domains are very special in the theory of properly convex domains.
+The rank rigidity theorem \ref{thm:rank_rigidity_detailed} mentioned in the introduction is also a result in this spirit.
+Benoist proved the following result.

+\begin{theorem}[{\cite[Theorem 5.2]{benoist_cd_survey}}] Suppose $\Om \subset \RP$ is an irreducible properly convex domain that is not a symmetric domain.
+If $\G \leq \SL_{d+1}(\Rb)$ is a discrete subgroup that acts co-compactly on $\Om$, then $\G$ is Zariski dense in $\SL_{d+1}(\Rb)$. \end{theorem}

-Besides simplices and `higher rank' symmetric domains, only a few examples of divisible non-strictly convex Hilbert geometries are known.
-These are low dimensional examples; see for instance \cite{benoist_cd4, CLM2016}, which rely on Coxeter group constructions, or \cite{BDL2018}, which uses cusp-doubling construction for a class of three manifolds satisfying a technical rigidity condition.
+Besides simplices and the symmetric domains of real rank at least two, only a few examples of divisible non-strictly convex Hilbert geometries are known.
+These are low dimensional examples; see for instance \cite{benoist_cd4, CLM2016}, which rely on Coxeter group constructions, or \cite{BDL2018}, which uses `cusp-doubling' construction for certain three manifolds.